Learning-based legged locomotion; state of the art and future perspectives: Components of MDP for Locomotion

 \subsubsection{Manual reward shaping}

 Manual reward shaping involves defining each reward component $r_i$ and tuning each weight $c_i$ by the engineer (hence a.k.a. reward engineering).
 Some examples of these components are velocity tracking, pose tracking, and other regularization terms.
-Also, normally the physical constraints of the system is added as a soft cost to this function, e.g., limiting the magnitude of joint velocity, acceleration, and base pose during locomotion.
+Also, normally the physical constraints of the system are added as a cost to this function, e.g., limiting the magnitude of joint velocity, acceleration, and base pose during locomotion.

-In general, there exist no general set of rules one can follow to define the components of the reward function.
+There is no general set of rules one can follow to define the components of the reward function.
 One common practice is to use bounded functions for stable training.
 This is often done by simply clipping or applying exponential kernels.
 For instance, exponential functions such as $exp(-c \lvert\lvert e\rvert\rvert^2)$ or $exp(-c \lvert\lvert e\rvert\rvert)$, with $e$ representing the error term and $c$ being the shaping coefficient, are frequently employed for tracking tasks~\cite{lee2020learning,rudin2022learning, duan2022learning}.
-A set of commonly used reward components are summarized in Table \ref{tab:reward}.
+A set of commonly-used physical quantities used to define reward components are summarized in Table \ref{tab:reward}.
+To make the shaping of the reward terms easier, recent works have looked into alternatives such as potential-based rewards \cite{jeon2023benchmarking}